• Session No.36 Research on the Recognition Technology Required for Automated Driving (OS)

 Development of BEV (Bird Eye View) model that integrates multi-camera images in a bird's-eye view space is in progress.
 However, image-based recognition is still challenging due to low ranging accuracy.
 This report shows that using the relative distance obtained by stereo matching techniques improves the accuracy of 3D recognition by BEV model.

-Implementing Localization Using Deep Learning with LiDAR Point Clouds
+Implementing Localization using Deep Learning with LiDAR Point Clouds

 Kengo Kawahara・Keisuke Yoneda・Ryo Yanase・Amane Kinoshita・Naoki Suganuma (Kanazawa University)